Established: 1977 (as Yannick Amirault - previous to that family has owned vineyards in Bourgueil for generations)

 • Bourgueil Grand Clos du Pavillon

-Yannick and Benoît make a simply marvellous array of wines, vibrant and perfumed yet dark and confident at the lower levels, the wines from the more sandy soils, while those from the limestone terroirs sitting up above the alluvial terrace are capable of much greater things, given ten or fifteen years in the cellar. these aren’t just wines to challenge those made in Chinon.
+The wines made by Yannick and Benoît Amirault could wipe the floor with the majority of similar wines made on the banks of the Vienne.
+If I ever need to remind myself why I should not overlook the wines of Bourgueil and St Nicolas de Bourgueil, this is the domaine to come to.
+Yannick and Benoît make a marvellous array of wines, vibrant and perfumed yet dark and confident at the lower levels, the wines from the more sandy soils, while those from the limestone terroirs sitting high up above the alluvial terraces are capable of much greater things, given ten or fifteen years in the cellar.
+These aren’t just wines to challenge those made in Chinon.
 Nor are these wines about which we should enthuse solely in the context of Bourgueil and St Nicolas de Bourgueil.
+This domaine, I believe, turns out some of the very best red wines in the entire Loire Valley.
+Overlook them to your disadvantage.

 — Chris Kissack, The Wine Doctor, January 2018.